ELC1123/Cache-Simulation-Project/README.md

 | Set 7 |    15    |    23    |    55    |    63    |

     This is followed by inserting MM blocks 23 and 24 which will result in hits.
     After, MM blocks 25 to 47 will be inserted.
-This will all result in misses, which will replace Set 0 and Set 7 in Block 1 and Sets 1 to 6 in Block 0.
+This will all result in misses, which will replace the cache blocks of Block 1 in Sets 0 and 7 and Block 0 in Sets 1 to 6.
     Lastly, MM blocks 48 to 63 will be inserted and will all result in hits.
 This ends the third iteration.
     **With that said, the third iteration had 42 cache hits and 52 cache misses.**